Compare the best business bank accounts in the US (2025)

 • Save on FX fees.
 Settle in the currency you hold, avoiding conversion fees.
 For conversions, access interbank rates across 60+ currencies and save up to 80% on FX costs.

 • Integrated financial solutions for growth.
-Unlike other fintechs focusing only on FX, Airwallex offers a comprehensive suite that includes payments, expense management, card issuance, and API solutions for custom integrations.
+Unlike other fintechs that focus solely on FX, Airwallex offers a comprehensive suite that includes payments, expense management, card issuance, and API solutions for custom integrations.
 Scale your entire financial operation seamlessly.

 • Tailoring for US businesses.
 Airwallex addresses regional needs like compliance with local regulations and support for customer-preferred payment methods.
 Local partnerships and features unique to these markets ensure smooth, compliant transactions and greater convenience.